yavuztopsever/neuralflow/README.md

 ## Support

+For support:
+1. Check the documentation in the `docs` directory
-For support, please check our [documentation](docs/README.md) or open an issue on GitHub.
+2. Open an issue on GitHub
+3. Contact the author directly through the provided contact information